 Welcome Baby Care is a local business in Edina here to support moms and their babies pre and postpartum.
 Doulas, lactation consultants and in home care are their specialties.
-They have lots of experience and here are their favorite sleep tips for your babies from 4-12 months.
+They have lots of experience and here are their favorite sleep tips for babies from 4-12 months.

 1. No Solids at Bedtime